gcc-mirror/gcc/gcc/ada/doc/gnat_rm/about_this_guide.rst

 characteristics of GNAT, including all the information required by Annex M of the Ada language standard.

-GNAT implements Ada 95, Ada 2005 and Ada 2012, and it may also be invoked in Ada 83 compatibility mode.
+GNAT implements Ada 95, Ada 2005, Ada 2012 and Ada 2022, and it may also be invoked in Ada 83 compatibility mode.
 By default, GNAT assumes Ada 2012, but you can override with a compiler switch